 “have contempt for.”
 The Hebrew word is buz (#0936 בּוּז pronounced booze), and it means “to despise, to have contempt for, to count as insignificant.
 All those meanings are important and applicable in this context.
 There are some fools who will actually “hate” any wise words people speak to them, but most fools just have contempt for them or think they are meaningless and insignificant.
 [For more on “despise,” see commentary on Prov.
 23:22, “despise”].(top)

 |Pro 23:14||- (top)|

 |Pro 23:15||- (top)|

-“kidneys.”
-When the Bible mentions “kidneys” it refers to the emotional life.
+“inward parts.”
+The Hebrew text is literally, “kidneys,” and when the Bible mentions “kidneys” it refers to the emotional life.
 [For more on “kidneys referring to the emotional life, see commentary on Rev. 2:23, “kidneys.”
 For more on the heart referring to the thought life, see commentary on Prov.
 15:21].(top)

 |Pro 23:17||- (top)|

 “your hope.”
 This is the figure of speech metonymy, where “hope” is put for what a person is hoping for, or expecting.
 There is a future, so what a believer hopes for will come to pass, it will not be “cut off” and thus not happen.

 Godly and righteous people should have a solid hope for a lot of wonderful things.
 Instead of envying sinners (Prov.
 23:17), who heap up material goods in this life but lose it all—and their life too—on the Day of Judgment, God promises those who love Him a wonderful future.
 Hebrews 11:9-10 says Abraham lived in a tent but looked for a city built by God.
 Moses gave up the wealth of Egypt for a greater reward in the future (Heb.
 11:24-26).
 Many people have suffered greatly rather than deny God because they kept their eye on the “better resurrection” (Heb.
 11:25).